Aoi Tada

 Aoi Tada (多田葵, Tada Aoi) is a Japanese singer and former voice actress.
-She formerly belonged to Gekidan Himawari.
-Her most noted voice role is that of Edward Wong Hau Pepelu Tivrusky IV in Cowboy Bebop.
-She also performed an insert song to the series, "Wo Qui Non Coin".
+She formerly belonged to the Gekidan Himawari theatre group.
+She voiced the role of Edward Wong Hau Pepelu Tivrusky IV in Cowboy Bebop and performed an insert song to the series, "Wo Qui Non Coin".

 In March 2005, she signed on to Moon-Bunny Entertainment and began her singer-songwriting career.
 She has performed the theme songs for Gunslinger Girl: Il Teatrino and Angel Beats!.
 She is also affiliated with the group Veil.
 She is credited for her Veil-related songs as Veil ∞ Aoi.

-As of 2005, she has retired from voice acting but is still active as a singer.
-However, she return back to voice in her spare time.